Sarthe tourism & sightseeing

 From here you can also visit the Chateau de Courtanvaux at Besse-sur-Braye, a substantial castle in a wooded valley with attractive gardens and some beautifuly decorated rooms.

-Map of Sarthe and places to visit
+Map of Sarthe and places nearby

 See more places, tourist attractions and local markets at visiting Sarthe